positlabs/lightpaintlive/README.md

 -------
 Mercury has 4 modes for capturing light.
 Use the keys 0-3 to quickly switch modes.

-normal: Used for fading out the current painting.
+normal: Used for fading the current painting.

-average, screen, add: Additive blend modes.
-Simulates traditional light painting.
+average: Simulates traditional light painting.

-lighten: Only the brightest light will show.
+lighten: Only captures the brightest light.
 Allows painting for a very long time without over-exposing the picture.

-darken: Similar to lighten, but darkness is sticky.
+darken: Similar to lighten, but darkness is captured.
 Can be used in extremely bright environments.

 TODO: create gifs